SemSodermans31/iFL03/README.md

 - License: MIT (see LICENSE).
 Please retain copyright notices in source files.

-## Buy me a coffee
+## Donations

 If you like this project enough to wonder whether you can contribute financially: first of all, thank you!
-Make sure to also checkout lesphalt's repo/github to show some appreciation. you can buy me a coffee using this [link](https://paypal.me/sems0drmans).
-If not **please consider giving to Ukraine-related charities instead**.
+Make sure to also checkout lesphalt's repo/github to show some appreciation. you can support me (only if you really want to) using this [link](https://paypal.me/sems0drmans).
+If not **please consider giving to any charities of your choosing instead**.